cedricmoorejr/neural-network-stock_prices/README.md

-Next in the preprocessing phase, we will begin scaling and normalizing the data.
+As a final step in the preprocessing phase, we will begin scaling and normalizing the data.
 Scaling and normalizing data are preprocessing techniques used to transform the values of a dataset to a specific range or distribution.
 These techniques are commonly applied to improve the performance and convergence of machine learning models, especially when working with